jonahmer22/CPUArchitecture/README.md

 ## Designs

 ### Overture Architectures
-This section contains implementations of Reduced Instruction Set Computing (RISC) architectures, focusing on simplicity and efficiency.
+This section contains implementations of Overture architectures, focusing on simplicity and clear operations.

 - **Example 1:** A simple 8-bit Overture processor with basic ALU operations.